-This is an online copy of the manuscript version of a chapter that is forthcoming for publication in the Wiley Handbook on Deviance, edited by Erich Goode.
+This is an online copy of the manuscript version of a chapter that is forthcoming in the Wiley Handbook on Deviance, edited by Erich Goode.

 The final version will be posted as soon as available.